ELLEN'S KITCHEN

 The Bread

-The bread is thin-sliced, and the filling layer is as thin as the bread itself, only about 1/4 inch.
+As discussed above, the bread is thin-sliced, and the filling layer is as thin as the bread itself, only about 1/4 inch.

-Freezing tea sandwiches and Keeping the sandwiches fresh:
+Freezing tea sandwiches and Keeping the sandwiches fresh

 To prepare for immediate serving, after making the sandwiches, cut the crusts off and cut into triangles, squares, or other decorative shapes (you can use a cookie cutter).
 If you need to make tea sandwiches in advance on the same day and need to keep them from drying out, cover them loosely with a sheet of wax paper and then place a damp kitchen towel layer of paper towels over the wax paper.
-Placing a damp towel directly on top of the bread makes the sandwiches soggy.
+Placing a damp towel directly on top of the bread risks making the sandwiches soggy.
 Refrigerate until serving time.

 There are several sandwiches you can freeze ahead for your tea party, but you must select your fillings carefully.
-Egg, mayonaisse or salad dressing-based fillings CAN NOT be frozen successfully.
+Egg, mayonnaise or salad dressing-based fillings CAN NOT be frozen successfully.
 Rolling the sandwiches you plan to freeze and wrapping tightly in waxed paper before freezing, gives the best results for thawing.
 Roll up each slice like a jelly roll.
 Roll into waxed paper.
 Double wrap in plastic wrap; place in freezer for up to 3 weeks.
 Wrap tightly to prevent ice crystals.

 The morning of the reception, you remove from the freezer,thaw them just enough to help you cut them in 1/2" slices, and with a sharp knife slice in 1/2 inch pinwheels.
 Place pinwheels on trays (they will still be partially frozen) loosely cover with clean wrap (a sheet of waxed paper under a slightly dampened tea towel is great) to prevent drying out.
 They will thaw in about an hour.

 Freezing some sandwiches allows you to increase the assortment and makes the trays even more attractive.
-In addition, even if you are not going to freeze the finished sandwiches, freezing the bread before spreading and trimming makes for easier handling, especially if the bread is very frsh or tender.
+In addition, even if you are not going to freeze the finished sandwiches, freezing the bread before spreading and trimming makes for easier handling, especially if the bread is very fresh or tender.

 Some ideas for freezable fillings include: